Getting Started as a Health Writer

 There certainly are jobs for health and medical writers.
 Writing positions for healthcare professionals include textbook writing and editing, authoring test prep materials, professionally editing articles for peer reviewed journals, scientific writing for pharmaceutical companies and medical device companies, technical writing for health regulators, and writing health articles for online websites, magazines, and newspapers.

-The majority of these jobs do not specifically require an MD, but they often require subject matter expertise, such as a graduate level or undergraduate degree in the health sciences.
+The majority of these jobs do not specifically require a medical degree, but they often require subject matter expertise, such as a graduate level or undergraduate degree in the health sciences.
 Subject matter proficiency beyond the stated job requirement is not necessarily an advantage.

 The most important criterion that you will be evaluated on when you apply for a job as a medical writer is the demonstration that you can write for the publication’s target audience.
 If you want to get a paid job as a health or wellness writer for a public audience, you will be asked to submit writing samples that have already been published in order to show your writing skills.
 Getting your first few writing samples published is a crucial step in this process because your written pieces are the most important part of your application.